 You can withdraw and deposit money as you wish

-There are no limits to a number of withdrawals and deposits you can make, and no fees for making them.
+There are no limits to the number of withdrawals and deposits you can make, and no fees for making them.

 Invest for your children with Raiz Kids

-You can use the Raiz Kids feature within the app to allocate money towards an investment account for your kid/s who are under 18.
-Raiz Kids isn't an entirely separate account, it sits within your own Raiz account.
-You can select what percentage of your top ups you'd like to be allocated to this account, or you can split your contributions evenly between several kids that you may have account for.
+You can use the Raiz Kids feature within the app to allocate money to an investment account for your kid/s aged under 18.
+Raiz Kids isn't an entirely separate account; it sits within your own Raiz account.
+You can select what percentage of your top-ups you'd like to be allocated to this account, or you can split your contributions evenly between several kids.

 How does it work?

-As mentioned above, Raiz a is a micro-investing tool.
-Its process is comprehensively explained on their website, but below is a simplified explanation after you have created an account with Raiz (explained further on in the article):
+As mentioned above, Raiz is a micro-investing tool.
+Its process is comprehensively explained on its website, but below is a simplified explanation:

 1. Allocate money

-You will need to allocate money to your account using one of the three methods detailed above in the article.
+You will need to allocate money to your account using 1 of the 3 methods we mentioned above.
 The unique benefit of Raiz is that you can allocate your change from daily purchases to your account and it will be invested automatically.
-Round-ups mean that your transactions are rounded up to the nearest dollar and the actual change you would have had is now allocated to your account and will be invested.
+Round-ups mean that your transactions are rounded up to the nearest dollar.
+The change you would've had is now allocated to your account and will be invested.

 2. Choose your portfolio

-There are six diversified portfolios available that consist of a mix of ETFs quoted on the ASX plus one (Sapphire) that offers an allocation of Bitcoin along with the usual ETFs.
-These portfolios are based on your appetite towards risk, and include: Conservative, Moderately Conservative, Moderate, Moderately Aggressive, Aggressive, Emerald and Sapphire.
+There are 6 diversified portfolios available that consist of a mix of ETFs quoted on the ASX, plus 1 (Sapphire) that offers an allocation of Bitcoin along with the usual ETFs.
+These portfolios are based on your appetite towards risk: Conservative, Moderately Conservative, Moderate, Moderately Aggressive, Aggressive, Emerald and Sapphire.
 The Emerald portfolio is Raiz's ethical investment option.